mindrays/blogpost/_posts/2020-11-27-artsy-stuff.md

 regenerate: true
 ---

  Spending more time indoors this year allowed me to explore some of my artsy sides.
-I tried a few DIYs for home.
-Throughout this process, I realized DIY’s are truly an immersive experience.
-It was fun to see my visualizations coming to life.
-Here are a few of them:
+I tried a few DIY projects for home and I realized they are truly an immersive experience.
+It was fun to see my ideas coming to life.

 ### 1) DIY Coasters